Albanese doubles down on AUKUS, warns on environment

 The pact has been criticised, including by former Labor prime minister Paul Keating and by others who say it will leave a gap in Australia’s defence capability while the new submarines come online.

-Mr Albanese says the government would release a declassified version of the Defence Strategic Review received by the government earlier this month, an assessment of the suitability of current defence forces for the nation’s security needs.
+Mr Albanese says the government will release a declassified version of the Defence Strategic Review it received earlier this month.
+It is an assessment of the suitability of current defence forces for the nation’s security needs.